cloudmesh-community/book/chapters/case/case.md

       Control software and discover the job is in the queue on the right of screen.

-   4. Next drag the file to be cut on to the Job Control worksurface and setit up in the upper right corner.
+   4. Next drag the file to be cut on to the Job Control work surface and setit up in the upper right corner.
    5. Select the Play arrow in JobControl
    6. An exhaust warning will appear.
 Select OK.
 The job will start.